HomeHow ToHow to Overclock GPU and Safely Benchmark Your Graphics Card?

 Image by: Flickr

-How to make games run faster, improve FPS, and optimize a PC are the questions that play with every gamer’s head.
-But how far can you really go with enhancing your PC’s performance without upgrading the hardware and causing some serious harm?
+The questions that play with every gamer’s head are how to make games run faster, improve FPS, and optimize a PC.
+But how far can you enhance your PC’s performance without upgrading the hardware and causing severe harm?

-Overclocking GPU is much safer than it used it be a few years back.
-As mentioned above, the old way of using shunt mods and manually removing voltage restriction was no less than playing with fire.
+Overclocking GPU is much safer than it used a few years ago.
+As mentioned above, the old way of using shunt mods and manually removing voltage restrictions was no less than playing with fire.
 It offered considerably small rewards against pretty high risks.

-Even though GPU overclocking is safer and simpler today, you still risk losing your hardware warranty.
-After all, you are pushing your GPU beyond its predetermined limits, and that may reduce its life.
+Even though GPU overclocking is safer and simpler today, you risk losing your hardware warranty.
+After all, you push your GPU beyond its predetermined limits, which may reduce its life.
 This is why it is recommended to overclock an older or used GPU.

-However, since the newer graphics card relies on many sophisticated fail-safes for modern silicon, you have quite some room to play around in.
+However, you have room to play around since the newer graphics card relies on many sophisticated fail-safes for modern silicon.
 To answer your “Should I overclock my GPU?” question, it’s about how much graphical performance you need.

-If you’re a Minecraft enthusiast, you can boost FPS without making any software or hardware changes.
-You can simply allocate more RAM to the game or download Optifine for an ultimate gameing experience.
+You can boost FPS without making software or hardware changes if you’re a Minecraft enthusiast.
+You can simply allocate more RAM to the game or download Optifine for an ultimate gaming experience.

 Preparing to Overclock Your GPU

 Before your excitement carries you away, you must prepare your PC for GPU overclocking to see some solid changes.
-While overclocking a graphics card is fairly simple, it’s safer to keep all the tools you need at a click’s distance.
+While overclocking a graphics card is pretty simple, keeping all the necessary tools at a click’s distance is safer.

 Firstly, you’ll need three types of GPU overclocking software to lay a stable foundation.
 Software that lets you adjust GPU memory and clock speed, stress test software, and thermal check software.